Aliyansayz/coroutines_threads_schedule/threads/README.md

 * **join():** A method used to wait for a thread to finish execution before proceeding.
 * **I/O bound:** A task that spends most of its time waiting for input or output operations to complete.

-**Would you like to delve deeper into specific concepts or explore more advanced topics like race conditions, deadlocks, or thread pools?**